 AHS, MCHS, MEMSA, ANS, and arPEO are inherited in an autosomal recessive inheritance pattern, while adPEO is inherited in an autosomal dominant pattern.
-A case of arPEO caused by digenic inheritance of POLG and TWNK mutations has been reported.1
+There is not always a clear genotype-phenotype relationship for all POLG variants and associated disorder/inheritance, which can make correlation to clinical presentation difficult for individuals with single variants identified.
+A case of arPEO caused by digenic inheritance of POLG and TWNK mutations has been reported.